Mimansapandey/Covid-19/README.md

+# COVID-19-TRACKER
-# General info
+# INTRODUCTION
-A React Native covid tracking project with live updates on the current spread of the pandemic.
+The aim of this project is to build a cross platform Covid-19 app to get live state-wise updates on the current situation of the pandemic.

 # Prerequisities
 ```